 A good program (like ours) that includes both training and nutrition is the #1 place that you want to invest.
 The next crucial ingredient for success is actually doing the program.
 These two things will get you further than any combination of supplements—guaranteed.
 No amount of supplements make up for a sub-par training plan.
 And no amount of supplements make up for not getting your ass off the couch.

 The benefits of investing in a solid plan last for life.
 You won’t eat your way through $200 of information and then have to go buy more—you can invest in it once, develop a solid training and nutritional foundation, and collect your results.
-Until you know what you’re doing all the money you spend on supplements will be wasted, because you won’t be getting anything out of them.
+Until you know what you’re doing, all the money you spend on supplements will be wasted.
+You won’t be getting anything out of them.
 In fact, once you know what you’re doing, you’ll probably realize that you don’t even need supplements, because your results will be so good without them.

-- Crappy program + supplements = no results, frustration, and giving up
+- Crappy program + supplements = no results, frustration, wasted money and giving up

 - Mediocre program + supplements = slow and unpredictable results, if any

 - Great program + no supplements = great, steady, reliable results.
-You’ll soon have a sweet physique and bear-like strength.
+You’ll soon have a burly bod’ and bear-like strength.

 - Great program + intelligent supplements = “holy $%& man!
 Where did all those muscles come from!”

-So, this supplement plan assumes that you’re an ectomorph with a plan.
-I’ll even take this one step further—this supplement list is for guys that can already get consistent results out of that plan.
-If you’re still working out the kinks save this stuff for later.
+So, this supplement plan assumes that you’re an ectomorph with a weightlifting and nutrition plan.
+I’ll even take this one step further—this supplement list is for guys who are already having success building muscle.
+If you’re still working out the weightlifting and nutrition kinks save this stuff for later.

-With those two elements in play these supplements will help you transform yourself much faster.
+With weightlifting and nutrition handled though, these supplements will help you transform yourself much faster.
 All of these supplements are tried and true, and we’ve personally used this combination with great success.
 While even the cleverest supplementation won’t build muscle out of thin air, it can certainly accelerate your body’s ability to build muscle mass, allowing you to accomplish your beastly goals more rapidly.

 We recommend a nearly identical protocol to our members, too.
 Albert’s a good example of someone kicking ass with a busy schedule (young doctor with 14+ hour shifts), finding a way to eat enough good food anyway, training as consistently as he can, and supplementing intelligently as the cherry on the cake.
 The supplements aren’t the key factor in his gains, but they probably helped.